CSC207-UofT/course-project-newtapp/phase1/design_document.md

  - Int IDs

    Originally, we planned to pair non-unique usernames with a unique string userID, consisting of the username itself and a number identifier, such as "evan#10".
 However, in considering how our data will be stored in a database, we decided it would be much simpler to assign each user a unique integer identifier (and conveniently our database can handle the creation of these values for us).
 In considering these things, we also decided to enforce unique usernames.
-As it is was not clear to us how to easily and securely allow a user with a non-unique username to login to their account using their username.
+As it is not clear to us how to easily and securely allow a user with a non-unique username to login to their account using their username.

 -  Request and Response Models for requests between users and interactors

    After implementing an initial Request and Response models for communication between our Presenters and Interfaces, we decided to redesign our input and output models for more simplicity and to implement a cleaner design.

-   Originally, we had different requestmodels for each interactor, making sending and recieving requests and responses unnecessarily complex.
-To adjust this, we created one requestmodel for all interactors.
+   Originally, we had different request models for each interactor, making sending and receiving requests and responses unnecessarily complex.
+To adjust this, we created one request model for all interactors.
 However, after further implementing our program as a web app, we then decided to use the request and responses as implemented and handled by Spring Boot.

 ## Clean Architecture

 Clean architecture plays a fundamental role in our application.
 As such, we developed our software so that we can easily modify each component of it without affecting other pieces.
-Nonetheless challenging at first, implementing clean architecture throughout our application proved itself essential and extremely useful.
+While challenging at first, implementing clean architecture throughout our application proved itself essential and extremely useful.
 Here is an overview of the architecture of our software:

 Our application's first and outermost layer is the web interface, not yet implemented for Phase 1.